 I’ve felt better in recent weeks myself and am taking steps to lose the “covid 19” I put on since March.
 I’ve recruited Phil, who does the shopping and cooking, my mom, and a friend as a support group.
 I’m already measuring progress.

 While the numbers of covid infections have been dropping due to provincial lockdowns and curfews, I think talk of reopening is premature.
 We need to stay on track long enough for the vaccination supply, distribution, and scheduling gets back on track.
 Once the manufacturing issues have been resolved, we should be good.

 If we can get daily infection numbers to less than 1000 in the worst-affected provinces (Ontario, Quebec, Alberta, and BC) on a stable basis and have our most vulnerable populations (front-line health care workers, seniors, Indigenous peoples, and other POC) vaccinated, we can reconsider.
 Yes, it’s inconvenient.
 Yes, the economy is suffering.
 But I think public health is more important than the economy at the moment.
 We’ll recover.
 We’ll survive.
 The economy will, too.

 Locally, we’ve had outbreaks (defined as two or more cases) in several public and high schools, seniors’ residences and nursing homes, a group home, and the hospital.
 We’ve even identified cases of the “variants of concern.”
 Again, cases are going down, overall.
 All sites report that people are self-isolating, getting tested, and that all outbreaks are considered to be under control at this time.

 The month in writing

-Overall, I wrote 155% of my writing goal of 4,750 words.
+Overall, I wrote 107% of my goal and revised 12%.